5 Cloud Computing for Data Science

 These services can be used to store datasets, notebooks, and results.
 They also facilitate collaboration, as you can easily share files with colleagues.

-For larger datasets or specialized needs, you’ll want to look at dedicated cloud storage solutions like Amazon S3, Google Cloud Storage, or Azure Blob Storage.
+For larger datasets or specialised needs, you’ll want to look at dedicated cloud storage solutions like Amazon S3, Google Cloud Storage, or Azure Blob Storage.
 These services are designed for scalability and can handle terabytes or even petabytes of data.

-4.1.4 Comprehensive Cloud Platforms
+5.1.4 Comprehensive Cloud Platforms

 For more advanced needs, consider these major cloud platforms:

-4.1.4.1 Amazon Web Services (AWS)
+5.1.4.1 Amazon Web Services (AWS)

 AWS offers a comprehensive suite of data science tools: